 And that’s the thing—it can’t be one or the other.
 There are retreats and even “adult summer camps” devoted to the art of unplugging; cell phones, Wi-Fi, and all forms of connectivity are typically banned.
 I’d be lying if I said I didn’t consider going cold turkey, either via one of these getaways or through a little staycation of my own.
 It only makes sense to remove the temptation altogether, right?
 But on the other hand, given that my job requires me to be online for most of the day, completely cutting myself off from technology would basically be the equivalent of a juice cleanse: unsustainable and impractical.
 If my ultimate goal was to find balance, I would need to learn how to learn how to practice moderation.

-Thus, my challenge was cut out for me: For one week, I would quit all forms of technology that weren’t necessary for my job: no Snapchat, no mindless social media, no Netflix.
+Thus, my challenge was cut out for me: For one week, I would quit all forms of technology that weren’t necessary for my job.
+No Snapchat, no mindless social media and no Netflix.
 Who knows?
 Maybe I would, like, read a book or something.

 Keep reading to see how the challenge panned out.

-For most of the day, I don’t even need to remind myself I’m on a detox—I’m working and traveling today, so I’m basically hustling as soon as my alarm goes off.
-I’ve spent the weekend at my parents’ house, and as my mom drives me to the airport late in the afternoon, she points out the sky—it’s absolutely gorgeous, littered with cottony, opalescent clouds.
-I automatically document it for Snapchat and Instagram and then post another snap alerting my friends that I am indeed headed to JFK, because they definitely need to know what is happening in my life at all times.
-Then I realize that I’ve already broken my own rules.
+For most of the day, I don’t even need to remind myself I’m on a detox—I’m working and travelling today, so I’m basically hustling as soon as my alarm goes off.
+I’ve spent the weekend at my parents’ house, and as my mum drives me to the airport late in the afternoon, she points out the sky—it’s absolutely gorgeous, littered with cottony, opalescent clouds.
+I automatically document it for Snapchat and Instagram and then post another snap alerting my friends that I am indeed headed to JFK because they definitely need to know what is happening in my life at all times.
+Then I realise that I’ve already broken my own rules.
 Oops.

 No joke: Last night was the deepest, best sleep I’ve had in recent memory.
 I wake up feeling totally refreshed, not to mention much better about my detox in general.
 I make it through the day only logging on to Instagram once—to post a work-related photo, promise!—and after clicking on the Facebook icon on my bookmarks bar a few times out of habit, I remove the button altogether.
 Out of sight, out of mind?

 More significantly, Snapchat doesn’t even cross my mind—a true feat, considering I’ve always been pretty convinced that’s where my true addiction lies.
-When I make it home from work and a doctor’s appointment in a puddle of exhaustion and really painful cramps, I’m this close to reaching for the remote.
-Instead, I throw on a heating pad, grab my book, and pass out in minutes.
+When I make it home from work and a doctor’s appointment in a puddle of exhaustion and really painful period pain, I’m this close to reaching for the remote.
+Instead, I throw on a hot water bottle, grab my book and pass out in minutes.

-When I embarked on this whole process, I figured that whenever I got bored, I’d just throw on some leggings and go hiking—my favorite way to work out and un-muddle my brain in one go.
-But my agenda hasn’t really allowed for that this week, so by the time today rolls around, I’m dying to get out on my favorite trail.
+When I embarked on this whole process, I figured that whenever I got bored, I’d just throw on some leggings and go hiking—my favourite way to work out and un-muddle my brain in one go.
+But my agenda hasn’t really allowed for that this week, so by the time today rolls around, I’m dying to get out on my favourite trail.

 (Well, there was the #tbt I posted to Instagram earlier in the day.
-But in my defense, I am French, and Bastille Day comes but once a year. #ViveLaRepublique!)
+But in my defence, I am French, and Bastille Day comes but once a year. #ViveLaRepublique!)